memfault/bort/README.md

 [here](https://developer.android.com/studio/publish/app-signing#generate-key).
 If you plan to update the app via the Play Store, you may wish to follow the additional instructions on that page.

+> _Important Notes_
+>
+> - The key that is used to sign the Bort app must NOT be the platform signing
+>   key, otherwise updates to the Bort app may be rejected by the Play Store.
+> - The key must ONLY be used to sign the Bort app and no other apps.
+Special
+>   permissions are assigned to Bort based on the signing certificate.

 Once you have a keystore, set up a `keystore.properties` file and provide the path to it via the `bort.properties` file: